kubernetes-sigs/kueue/site/content/en/docs/tasks/run/multikueue/_index.md

 weight: 8
 date: 2024-09-25
 description: >
-  Using MultiKueue environment to suport multi-cluster Job dispatching.
+  Using MultiKueue environment to support multi-cluster Job dispatching.
 ---

 This page explains how to run tasks in MultiKueue environment for multi-cluster Job dispatching.